 When to Visit

 Cordoba gets seriously hot in summer.
-In fact, Cordoba and Seville are the hottest cities in Spain, with climates more like Northern Africa than the Mediterranean.
-It’s therefore recommended to visit in the shoulder seasons.
+Cordoba and Seville are the hottest cities in Spain, with climates more like Northern Africa than the Mediterranean.
+It’s therefore recommended to visit in the shoulder seasons (which is one of the best travel tips for Europe in general).
 Try visiting in early March and timing your visit with Carnival!

 If looking for more affordable options, you’ll likely need to look outside the historic centre.
 We recommend the neighbourhoods of San Adres - San Pablo, La Magdalena, and Santiago.

 What to Eat